Here for any & all things women's sports

 I won't sit here and say that I am the poster child for supporting women's sports, because I'm not.
 It wasn't until late 2021 that I really dove into them.
 My life was suddenly taking a turn.
 I had just transferred universities and realized that I didn't want to be a teacher.
 One late September night, I was watching an NFL football game, and I had a realization.
 Sports.
 The future hadn't made itself clear, but I had finally found a passion again.

 It was too late in my college career to change majors, so I stuck with History and dedicated any free time in my schedule to Sport Management classes.
-Now, three years later, I've almost graduated with my masters.
+Now, three years later, I've graduated with my masters & started a new job..
 I've worked with college and professional sports.
 I am a published sports journalist, and falling in love with the industry even more every day.
 If you told September 2021 Campbell that she'd be here, she never would have believed you.

 I am deeply passionate about women's sports from basketball & soccer to gymnastics & lacrosse.
 I have experience in corporate partnerships, community engagement, marketing & journalism.
 It is my dream to work for a professional women's team & help change the world of women's sports.